Asakusa Chankoba 浅草ちゃんこ場

 Chanko Tomoegata ちゃんこ巴潟

-Tomoegata is probably the best-known chanko nabe restaurant in the area.
+Tomoegata is probably the best-known chanko nabe restaurant in the area around the Ryogoku.
 They are open for lunch and dinner with the menu changing daily and can cater to up to 300 people!
-Just a 3 minute walk from Ryogoku station on the JR Sobu Line.
+Just a 3-minute walk from Ryogoku station on the JR Sobu Line.
 There's plenty on the menu to match anyone's tastes.

 You can even order a chanko nabe set with a few accompanying side dishes.
 Definitely a popular item at lunch!